Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in

-We evaluate the effectiveness of the BKMR-DLM and compare its operating characteristics to those of alternative approaches in two simulation scenarios.
-We consider BKMR-DLM with a Gaussian kernel (BKMR-DLM) and with a quadratic kernel (BKMR-DLM-quad).
+We evaluate the effectiveness of BKMR-DLM and compare its operating characteristics to those of alternative approaches in two simulation scenarios.
+In scenario A we consider two exposures and provide a more in depth look at nonlinear exposure-response estimation and interaction detection.
+In scenario B we include five exposures and evaluate performance for critical window identification and exposure-response estimation with higher-order interactions.

+We consider BKMR-DLM with a Gaussian kernel (BKMR-DLM) and with a quadratic kernel (polynomial kernel with d=2; BKMR-DLM-quad).
 We parameterize the weight functions using a natural spline with four degrees of freedom.
 For comparison, we also include: 1) BKMR using mean exposure over pregnancy; 2) an additive DLM with natural splines; and 3) an additive DLNM with penalized splines.

-We used real exposure data taken from one Boston, MA, USA monitor.
+We used real exposure data taken from one Boston, MA, USA monitor and birth dates simulated uniformly between the years 2007 and 2014.
 We use data for 5 pollutants: PM$_{2.5}$, nitrogen dioxide (NO$_2$), carbon dioxide (CO), ozone (O$_3$), and sulfur dioxide (SO$_2$) (enumerated $m=1,\dots,5$ in that order).
 We simulated births at randomly selected birth dates.
 For each birth we constructed weekly average exposures for the 37 weeks prior to the simulated birth.
 This simulation strategy yields a realistic correlation structure both within and across pregnancies.